Birria Quesadillas

 How to make birria quesadillas

-Fry the tortilla.
-Soak the tortilla in birria liquid and place it in the skillet with melted butter.
+Step 1- Fry the tortilla.
+Soak the tortilla in birria liquid and place it in the skillet with melted butter over medium-high heat.

 - Deseed the jalapenos.
 If you’re worried about the spiciness of the recipe, remove the jalapeno pepper seeds.
 This also makes for a tastier quesadilla.

 - Use large tortillas.
-The larger the tortillas, the better they will be to hold the fillings.
+The larger the tortillas, the better they will hold the fillings.
 While delicious, birria meat is notoriously drippy and juicy, so the less mess, the better!

 - Press down the quesadilla.
 To get a uniform cook, crispy crust, and melted cheese, gently press down the quesadilla on both sides with a spatula.
-This also helps with the broth-soaked tortillas to crip up better.
+This also helps the broth-soaked tortillas crisp up better.

 Frequently asked questions

-You can prep the meat, add-ins, and store it in the refrigerator.
+You can prep the meat and add-ins and store them in the refrigerator.
 When you are ready to serve, assemble and cook to order!

 Ingredients